 Phasis and Profession

 A planet making an appearance is called “in phasis”.
 A consideration of phasis tends to be included in ancient techniques for finding professional significators.
-It seems that its link with the Sun ties it to a sense of what someone becomes known for, much like the reporting to the media metaphor that I’ve used.
+It seems that its link with the Sun ties it to a sense of what someone becomes known for.

 We, then, looking out for the topic of injury, entered into the type of action in this way: the givers, then, of actions are Mercury, Venus, and Mars; the effective houses are the ascendant, the midheaven, the IC, and the [houses] succedent to these, but also indeed the sixth houses, and the Lot of Fortune, and the application of the Moon, and the [star] making its morning appearance or its evening rising seven days before or seven days after.
 (Rhetorius, Astrological Compendium, #82, Holden trans., 2009, p.
 134)